mastercode-dev/laravel-class-standards/README.md

 For this, we will create an `App\Http\Requests\Admin\Products\StoreRequest`;

 The command to create this Request is: `php artisan make: request Admin/Products/StoreRequest`.

+## Resources

+**Default Resource**

+When the resource is a pure representation of a model, just follow the nomenclature in the simplest way.

+Example: `Product` or `ProductResource`.

+Command: `php artisan make:resource Product`.

+P.S .: Relationships can be part of a _default resource_ as long as using the [`when`](https://laravel.com/docs/eloquent-resources#conditional-attributes) method.

+**Custom Resource**

+When it is necessary to load very specific information for a certain system functionality, it is better to use a more specific nomenclature and also a different namespace.

+Example: `Custom/ProductDashboard`.

+Command: `php artisan make:resource Custom/ProductDashboard`.

 ## Jobs